sunyumail93/PipeRNAseq/preprocessing/Preprocessing.md

 awk 'NR>1' mm10.RefSeq.UCSC.all|awk '{print $13}'|sort|uniq|wc -l     26214       Genes
 ```

-This file will cause error when converting GTF to bed12 format using `gtfToGenePred` from [UCSC tools](http://hgdownload.soe.ucsc.edu/admin/exe/).
+This file will cause error when converting GTF to bed12 format using `gtfToGenePred` and `genePredToBed` from [UCSC tools](http://hgdownload.soe.ucsc.edu/admin/exe/).

 So I used the following script to remove duplications and only keep one copy of each transcript: